 - Juveniles blue crayfish molt in a range of between 1 – 3 weeks.

 - Adult crayfish molt in a range of between 4 – 8 weeks.

 When Blue Crayfish molt they will consume their entire exoskeleton so as not to lose the nutrition it carried.
 So, do not feed it for a few days after the molt.

-A sufficient hiding place should be ensured that this can be done privately.
-They usually want to hide away when they are molting or have recently molted.
+A sufficient hiding place should be ensured so that this can be done privately.
+They usually want to hide away when they are molting or have recently been molted.
 During this time, they are extremely susceptible to attacks from other crayfish and even fish.